find a Clinician/Physician

 4. Laser Privileges must be reviewed with each renewal of clinical privileges (Biannual).
 A physician must document that a minimum of five (5) procedures have been performed over the most recent two (2) year period in order to maintain active privileges for laser use.

 5. Physicians who fail to perform a minimum of five (5) procedures during the prior two (2) years will no longer be considered to have privileges for laser use.
-They will be notified of same in writing.
-Said physicians may apply for reinstatement after having provided documentation of proficient and ongoing laser use at another institution or after having attended an approved, specialty and wavelength specific hands-on laser training program.
+They will be notified of the same in writing.
+Said physicians may apply for reinstatement after having provided documentation of proficient and ongoing laser use at another institution or after having attended an approved, specialty and wavelength-specific hands-on laser training program.
 The Laser Usage Committee will individually review each case.

 6. Criteria for Granting Laser Privileges